Prepare Yourself for Nurse Anesthesia Education

-Whether you are preparing to apply or enter a Nurse Anesthesia program, or are just interested in determining whether such a career choice is for you, the Master of Science Program in Anesthesiology at Barry University is proud to announce the availability of an online, self-paced, 3 credit hour course that is designed to specifically meet these needs.
+Whether you are preparing to apply or enter a Nurse Anesthesia program, or are just interested in determining whether such a career choice is for you, the Master of Science Program in Anesthesiology at Barry University offers an online, self-paced, 3 credit hour course that is designed to specifically meet these needs.
 This course introduces and reviews topics critical to success in a Nurse Anesthesia program.
 Covered topics include:

 - Preparing for Nurse Anesthesia education

 - Introduction to Nurse Anesthesia